Władysław Horodecki: Poland

 As Poland regained its independence after the Polish-Soviet War in 1920, and Russia, including Kyiv, fell under Bolshevism, he emigrated to Warsaw.
 In Poland, Horodecki headed an American Project Bureau, "Henry Ulan & Co."
 Some of his designs were built including a water tower and trade rows in Piotrków Trybunalski (today in Lodz Voivodeship), a meat factory in Lublin, a bath house in Zgierz, and a casino building in Otwock.

 Persia

 In 1928, on the invitation of the same company, Horodecki moved to Tehran, becoming a chief architect of the Syndicate on the Design of Persian Railways.
 He designed in particular the building of the Tehran railway station.
 In 1930 he died and was buried at Doulab Catholic Cemetery in Tehran.
 His epitaph is inscribed in Polish with only the phrase Profesor architektury.
 Niech mu obca ziemia będzie lekka., which translates into English as "Professor of architecture.
 Let the foreign earth be light for him."

-Legacy
+Remembrance

 One of Kyiv's streets, designed by Horodecki, (between Maidan Nezalezhnosti and House with Chimaeras) was named after him in 1996 as vulytsia Arkhitektora Horodetskoho.
 The street had been called ulitsa Nikolayevskaya, and in Soviet times it was known as vulytsia Karla Marksa, after Karl Marx.

+In 2004, a statue honouring Horodecki was unveiled in Kyiv at 15 Khreshchatyk.

+In 2011, Horodecki's bust made of white marble was unveiled in the town of Nemyriv, close to the architect's birthplace in Szołudki.
+The monument features Horodecki's name as well as his years of birth and death.

+In 2013, a 5-hryvnia commemorative coin depicting Horodecki was issued in Ukraine on the 150 anniversary of the architect's birth.